Start9Labs/documentation/source/contributing/services/config.rst

     :ref:`pointer <pointer>`

 - In the examples for each value spec type below, ``Option`` means the key is optional.
 Otherwise, the key is required.
-- Descriptions are optional but recommended
+- Descriptions are optional, but recommended
 - Name corresponds to the name of the config field
 - Find a complete example :ref:`here <example_config_spec>`
 - Change warning text displays when the value is altered